 4. Now, measure the length and convert it to a corresponding ring size on the website.

 Men’s rings generally range from sizes 8 to 14.
-While the most commonly purchased, and size 9 is, by far, the most popular ring size for men.
+Sizes 8 to 11 are the most commonly purchased, and size 9 is, by far, the most popular ring size for men.

-Here are a few tips to take note of while measuring your finger:
+Including a few tips to take note of while measuring your finger yourself.

 1. If trying on sizes at a jewelry store, make sure the size feels comfortable on your finger.
-For a good fit, your ring should fit your finger snugly enough to stay secured in place, but loose enough to glide with little effort.
+The right size will fit your finger snugly enough to stay secured in place, but loose enough to glide with little effort.

-2. Recognize that your finger size changes with respect to time, weather, and your health.
+2. Recognize that your finger size changes with time, weather, and your health.
 For a reasonably consistent fit, measure your finger size a few times over the course of several weeks.

-The thought of ordering a size too large can be quite frustrating, especially if you have lost weight while waiting for your cremation jewelry ring.
-Fortunately, there are a few quick workarounds to turns things for the good.
-For instance, you can wrap a piece of yarn or ribbon around the base of the ring.
-Not only will this help fill up any empty space but it will also get the job done discretely.
-Additionally, you can use small plastic or rubber bands that are specifically designed to fit onto the bottom side of the ring.
+Ordering a size too large can be quite frustrating, especially if you have lost weight while waiting for your cremation jewelry ring.
+Fortunately, there are a few quick workarounds available.
+First, you can wrap a piece of yarn or ribbon around the base of the ring.
+This will help fill up any empty space and do the job discretely.
+Secondly, the problem is common enough that you can use small plastic or rubber bands that are specifically designed to fit onto the bottom side of the ring.
 This should make it fit better without resizing.

-If your memorial diamond ring is a size too small then its best you to ask your local jeweller to resize the ring.
+If your memorial diamond ring is too small, the best solution is to ask your local jeweler to resize the ring.
 Resizing rings is a relatively straight forward process that is less time-consuming than making one.
 The type of metal will impact the process.
 Resizing a cremation ring is no different than any other ring.

-Irrespective of the type of metal you choose to purchase, the following tips will help you keep your memorial diamond ring polished, scratch-free, and as good as new:
+Regardless of the type of metal you choose, the following tips will help you keep your memorial diamond ring polished, scratch-free, and as good as new:

-1. Metals scratch easily.
-It therefore is best to store your jewellery in individual pouches of a jewellery box.
-Alternatively, you can also wrap your jewellery with cotton wool.
+1. Remember some metals scratch easily.
+It therefore is best to store your jewelry in individual pouches in a jewelry box.
+Alternatively, you can wrap your jewelry with cotton wool.
 This will act as an additional layer of protection against scratches.

-2. To keep your jewellery clean, always rinse your jewellery in a solution of mild dish detergent and warm water.
-Make sure you wipe out all traces of water with a soft cloth before storing them in individual pouches again.
+2. To keep your jewelry clean, always rinse your jewelry in a solution of mild dish detergent and warm water.
+Make sure you wipe out all traces of water with a soft cloth before storing your cremation ring.

-3. Always use toothbrushes with soft bristles (such as the ones present in a child’s toothbrush) to get rid of any stubborn grime or crevices in your jewellery.
-Using adult toothbrushes will only risk it to scratches.
+3. Always use toothbrushes with soft bristles (such as a child’s toothbrush) to get rid of any stubborn grime or crevices in your jewelry.
+Adult toothbrushes will increase the risk of scratches.

-4. As a precautionary and proactive step, make sure you always remove your jewellery during vigorous and risk-prone activities such as swimming in chlorinated water, working with harmful chemicals, and so on.
+4. As a precautionary and proactive step, make sure you always remove your jewelry during vigorous and risk-prone activities such as swimming in chlorinated water, working with harmful chemicals, intense physical activity, etc..

-When it comes to celebrity engagement rings, Carrie Underwood’s flawless yellow diamond ring is among everyone’s all-time favourites.
+When it comes to celebrity engagement rings, Carrie Underwood’s flawless yellow diamond ring is among everyone’s all-time favorites.
 In fact, the American Idol winner’s engagement ring has been creating quite a stir since we first caught a glimpse of it.
 Expert hockey player Mike Fisher sealed his love for the country singer with a massive canary yellow diamond, set in a halo design.
 Designed by Jonathan Arndt, the ring is packed with 12 carats of diamonds.
-The yellow diamond is truly the central crowning glory of the design, averaging a weight of 5 carats by itself.
-Encircled by smaller diamonds all around, the ring is rumoured to have cost Fisher over a million dollars and is a sight to behold.
+The yellow diamond is truly the central crowning glory of the design weighing 5 carats by itself.
+Encircled by smaller diamonds all around, the ring is rumored to have cost Fisher over a million dollars and is a sight to behold.

-Prince Philip chose a simple yet elegant diamond ring for his queen. \Although this ring might be small in comparison to the queen’s other pieces of jewellery, we believe it is one of her favorite and most treasured pieces (given the fact that she wears it very frequently).
+Prince Philip chose a simple yet elegant diamond ring for his queen. \Although this ring might be small in comparison to the queen’s other pieces of jewelry, we believe it is one of her favorite and most treasured pieces (given the fact that she wears it very frequently).

-The platinum ring is studded with a 3 carat diamond solitaire at the centre along with 5 smaller diamonds on each side.
+The platinum ring is studded with a 3 carats diamond solitaire at the centre along with 5 smaller diamonds on each side.
 Designed by London jeweller Philip Antrobus Ltd, it is believed that Prince Philip took a lot of interest while designing the ring for his queen.
-The fact that the diamonds came from a tiara belonging to Philip’s mother, Princess Andrew of Greece, makes the ring even more special.
+The fact that the diamonds came from a tiara belonging to Philip’s mother, Princess Alice of Battenberg, makes the ring even more special.
 This type of enduring family relationship is the defining characteristic of rings made from cremation ashes.

-Jackie Kennedy and John F. Kennedy’s fairy-tale romance was the talk of everyone during their times.
-In fact, it still is.
+JJackie Kennedy and John F. Kennedy’s fairy-tale romance was the talk of the town in their day, and still is.
 It comes as no surprise then that John F Kennedy chose a ring that was magnificent enough to symbolize his love for Jackie.

 The 2-carat diamond and 2-carat emerald setting includes a cluster of diamonds that emphasize the two central stones.
 Fused together within a ring made out of gold, the unique design continues to stand out and attract people to this day.
 Designed by Van Cleef and Arpels, the design is often regarded as a master piece for its contrasting elements and striking design.

 The heart-shaped diamond roughly weighs 35.27 metric carats and is surrounded by a cluster of 25 colourless diamonds.
-Strikingly blue in color, it is believed that Cartier bought and sold the diamond to an Argentian woman named Mrs. Unzue back in the year 1910.
-The magnificent blue heart stone was donated to the Smithsonian Institution in Washington DC a few years later and continues to remain there to this day.
+Strikingly blue in color, it is believed that Cartier bought and sold the diamond to an Argentian woman named Mrs. Unzue in 1910.
+The magnificent blue heart stone was donated to the Smithsonian Institution in Washington DC a few years later and remains there to this day.